manawasp/mode/docs/references/mode.loop.uvloop.md

 !!! warning

     Importing this module directly will set the global event loop.
-    See :mod:`faust.loop` for more information.
+    See `faust.loop` for more information.